 4. Dehaze.
 This one is also slightly newer, and increases contrast and saturation moderately.
 The intention is to remove haze, so this option is only sensible when you factor in the drastic changes to the colors within the picture.

 Regardless of which tool you use, the best way to apply it is by using the Adjustment Brush within the Camera RAW Filter (you can tick the Mask box to give you a visual aid while doing this).
-This way you can paint in the areas you wish to effect, for optimal precision when making your images appear tack sharp.
+This way you can paint in the areas you wish to add the effect to, for optimal precision when making your images appear tack sharp.

 Watch the following video by the Photoshop Training Channel to see these tools in action.